Mottie/tablesorter/README.md

 View the [complete listing here](https://github.com/Mottie/tablesorter/wiki/Change).

+#### Version 2.7.11 (2/24/2013)

+* Fixed several javascript errors:
+  * Empty cells in a numeric column should no longer cause an error - fixes [issue #246](https://github.com/Mottie/tablesorter/issues/246).
+  * The tablesorter storage function should no longer cause an error when provided an undefined key - fixes [issue #244](https://github.com/Mottie/tablesorter/issues/244).
+* Added `saveSortReset` method to clear any saved sorts for a specific table.
+Use it as follows:

+    ```javascript
+    $('table').trigger('saveSortReset');
+    ```

+* Added `delayed` options to several filter formatter functions.
+  * Selectors that can be changed quickly - uiSlider, uiRange, uiSpinner, html5Range and html5Number - will now execute the filter query after a short delay.
+  * The filter delay time is set in the filter function option `filter_searchDelay`.
+The default delay is 300 milliseconds.

 #### Version 2.7.10 (2/22/2013)

 * Updated widget storage function to ensure no invalid strings are passed to the `$.parseJSON` function.